yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 	"./smash.png| That’s what happens when we’re forced to remove an entire pipeline stage, Intel (Super Smash Bros.
 Ultimate)"
   >}}

-For those that prefer to get proper rendering with Intel Windows drivers, can tolerate the random crashes, and don’t want to just use the actually working Linux Mesa drivers, [Mainline 1414](https://github.com/yuzu-emu/yuzu-mainline/releases/download/mainline-0-1414/yuzu-windows-msvc-20230429-3aaa245f7.7z) is currently the last version with support for compute shaders.
+For those that prefer proper rendering on Intel Windows drivers, can tolerate the random crashes, and don’t want to just use the actually working Linux Mesa drivers, [Mainline 1414](https://github.com/yuzu-emu/yuzu-mainline/releases/download/mainline-0-1414/yuzu-windows-msvc-20230429-3aaa245f7.7z) is currently the last version with support for compute shaders.
 We’re working to add a toggle that can be configured per game.

 But wait, there’s more, the fun doesn’t stop there.